-The message refers to the information, ideas, feelings, opinion, thought, attitude and view that the sender wants to deliver to the receiver.
+The message refers to the information, ideas, feelings, opinion, thought, attitude and view that the senders want to deliver to the receiver.
 The message seems like a key element of any communication process.
-Any communication conveys the message, also known as sharing ideas, opinions, thoughts, and information.
-Always, the sender wants to convey the message to communicate with the receiver.
+Any communication conveys the message, also known as sharing ideas, opinions, thoughts and information.
+Always, the sender want to convey the message to communicate with the receiver.
 So, senders need to ensure that the main objective of the message is clear and understandable.

-Messages may convey through verbal and nonverbal cues.
+Message may convey through verbal and nonverbal cues.
 Verbal cues are the spoken language of the speaker, for instance, spoken words.

-Example of Message in Communication
+Example of message in communication

 For example, Ela was speaking to convey a message that indicates verbal communication.
-She also showed her angry face to her son to reduce the volume of TV called non-verbal communication.
-In this regard, spoken words and facial expressions are examples of messages in communication.
-The most common examples of messages in the communication process are spoken words, written words, facial expressions, eye contact, phone call, video, email and text messages.
+She also showed her angry to her son to reduce the volume of TV called non-verbal communication.
+In this regard, spoken word and facial expression are examples are example of message in communication.
+The most common example of message in the communication process are spoken words, written words, facial expression, eye contact, phone call, video email and text messages.

-5. Channel in Communication
+5. Channel in communication

 Channel is the way or tool of transmitting the message.
 It is also known as a medium in communication that conveys the message from sender to receiver.
 Communicators use different channels to communicate in a distinct context of communication.
-In face- to- face communication, the sender's senses, such as hearing, seeing, smelling, touching and tasting are the channel of transferring the information.
+In face-to-face communication, the sender's senses such as hearing, seeing, smelling, touching and tasting are the channel of transferring the information.
 It is also one of the crucial elements of the communication process.

-On the other hand, organizations use Television, Newspapers, Radio as a channel to disseminate information.
+On the other hand, organizations use television, newspapers, radio as a channel to disseminate information.
 People use the computer and mobile phone to communicate with a person who lives far away from each other.
+Nowadays, many people use one line meeting platforms to conduct virtual group meetings.
+Sometimes, people choose a written medium, such as a letter, to convey the message, while other prefer an oral medium when spontaneous feedback is required from the recipient.

-Example of Channel in Communication
+Example of channel in communication

-For example, Ela has transmitted the message through a smartphone, so the smartphone is the channel of the communication process.
-She uses technology to convey messages; therefore, it is called mediated communication.
-The most common example of communication channel is TV, Radio, Newspapers, Social media and the five human senses.
-For instance, Global Assistant is a renowned education consultancy firm in Asia that communicates with potential customers via official websites and social media platforms.
-So, the website and social media sites are channels of communication.
+For example, Ela has transmitted a message through a smartphone, so the smartphone is the channel of the communication process.
+She uses technology to convey message; therefore, it is called mediated communication.
+The most common example of common example of communication channel is TV, radio, newspapers, social media and the five human senses.
+For instance, global assistant is a renowned education consultancy firm in Asia that communicates with potential customers via official websites and social media platforms.
+So, the websites and social media sites are channels of communication.

-6. Decoding in Communication
+6. Decoding in communication